 Pro Tip For Papaya Masks: Both papaya and banana bits tend to stick to your hair length even after rinsing.
 Make sure you sieve the pulp before whipping up a mask.
 This will massively reduce the only con of a papaya hair mask.

 Both bananas and curd are excellent hair conditioners.
 They repair and add strength to your cuticles while improving the natural elasticity of your hair.
 A combination of these 3 ingredients can actually heal a few low to medium-grade split ends.
 Unfortunately, the only way to completely get rid of split ends is trimming. 😔 Check out our full blog on how to beat hair cancer..
 Split ends step-by-step.

 To make this mask, blend 1 bowl of papayas with 1 banana and 2 tbsp of curd.
 Leave it on for 45 minutes and rinse with a mild shampoo.
 Jazz up its benefits by adding some almond oil to it.

 Papaya & Curd Hair Mask

 Curd can be found in almost all homemade hair masks to beat dandruff.
-It’s rich in protein and has antibacterial + antifungal properties that helps prevent dandruff and itchy scalp.
-Besides, it conditions the scalp and stabilises sebum production.
+It’s rich in protein and has antibacterial + antifungal properties that help prevent dandruff and itchy scalp.
+Besides, it conditions the scalp and stabilizes sebum production.
 To make this dandruff-killer mask, add 2 tbsp of curd to papaya pulp and leave it on for 30 minutes.
 Wash off with a mild shampoo.

 Papaya & Lemon Juice Mask